 Consultant Interventional Pulmonologist

 MBBS, MD (Pulmonary Medicine), Fellowship in Interventional Pulmonology.
-Practicing at Medicover Hospitals, Hitech City and Idea Clinics, Miyapur, Hyderabad.
+Practicing at Medicover Hospitals, Secunderabad and Idea Clinics, Kukatpally, Hyderabad.
 3+ years of experience in advanced respiratory care, sleep medicine, and bronchoscopy.

 View Full Profile